preons/docs/content/learn/cli/installation.md

 ---
-title: Install the Preons CLI
+title: 🚀 Install The CLI
-blurb: Easily start generating your own docs and libraries with the preons cli
+blurb: Easily start generating your own docs and libraries with the Preons CLI
 author: Gemma Black
 ---